oatlog/oatlog/doc/report/main.typ

 within `find()`, although this part of the code is unlikely to be a bottleneck in comparison to index lookups or index maintenance.

-#TODO[On the other hand]

-#TODO[point less?]

-On the other hand, in the context of a relational e-graph engine, the canonicalization step will remove all "uprooted" e-classes, i.e. roots recently turned children after a `union()`, from all tables.
-If the index data structures are not recreated fully after each step, such as when using BTree indexes#footnote[When using immutable indexes recreated from scratch, such as sorted arrays with lookups using binary search, this point less but there is still some constant-factor overhead in doing unnecessary uproots.], which e-classes is merged into which matters.
+Contrastingly, in the context of a relational e-graph engine, the canonicalization step will remove all "uprooted" e-classes, i.e. roots recently turned children after a `union()`, from all tables.
+If the index data structures are not recreated fully after each step, such as when using BTree indexes#footnote[When using immutable indexes recreated from scratch, such as sorted arrays with lookups using binary search, this matters less but there is still some constant-factor overhead in doing unnecessary uproots.], which e-classes are merged into which matters.
 Specifically, the merge order should be chosen to minimize the number of database modifications to remove the uprooted e-class.
 A good approximation of this is the number of times an e-classes is stored within a table row.
 However, in practice tracking this number brings additional maintenance overhead and is therefore not performed in oatlog.
 Instead, one can merge larger-id to smaller-id as a heuristic,